robtweed/internet-radio-recorder/README.md

 It takes a minute before it begins to process the schedule, so be patient.

-The recorder is designed to be a long-running script (eg running for days or weeks), so you can safely leave it to run on your Mac.
-Of course you'll need to leave your Mac running whenever you run the *internet-raddio-recorder*.
+The recorder is designed to be a long-running script (eg running for days or weeks), so you can safely leave it to run on your computer.
+Of course you'll need to leave your computer running whenever you run the *internet-raddio-recorder*.

 When started, or at the start of each new day, it checks the schedule for any programmed events.

 Every minute it checks the time to see whether it needs to start a scheduled recording.
 If so, it spawns a new VLC process to record the programme.

 If a recording is in progress, then at each minute, it also checks to see whether it matches any scheduled end time.
 If so it sends a *kill* message to the VLC process which terminates the recording.

+Note: you may see the following error appearing on a Linux / Raspberry Pi system when a recording starts:

+        stderr: [01b8e2f8] vlcpulse audio output error: PulseAudio server connection failure: Connection refused

+        stderr: [01bad320] main interface error: no suitable interface module [01b11b58] main libvlc error: interface "globalhotkeys,none" initialization failed

+This can be ignored: the output file will still be created, though you may need to copy it to a different computer in order to play it back if you are using a headless Linux system or Raspberry Pi (ie a server version without the desktop UI installed).

 ## Stopping internet-radio-recorder